 I Fly Balloons

 Root’s first letter to me began, “We’ve got to stop not meeting like this.”
 Postmarked Nairobi, it arrived in my cubicle in New York’s Graybar Building.
 As the only USA employee for Survival Anglia Ltd., I was the point person for post production and duct tape.
-The Roots’ first prime time film was shot in the Galapagos and featured Joan fending off mocking birds at camp, riveting stuff.
-With the best of intentions, the program “host” was Prince Philip, because of his support of conservation efforts.
+The Roots’ initial prime time film was shot in the Galapagos and featured Prince Philip as host narrator, because of his support of conservation efforts.
 The organization HRH supported, the World Wildlife Fund, would eventually endorse the Survival series, and Survival Anglia Ltd. would win the Queen’s Award to industry.
 But when Roots’ film about the Galapagos, “Enchanted Isles” was broadcast in 1972, the top British export remained Monty Python’s Flying Circus.

-Alan Root had another vision for wildlife films, to focus on nature, with precious few people on-camera.
+Alan Root had another vision for wildlife films, to focus on nature, with few people on-camera.
+Exceptions were indigenous people, for example, the Karamojong of Uganda, or a Kenyan who follows a honey guide to a baobab tree, the true star of the film.
 Production qualities were high in so-called blue chip films, a genre the Roots helped establish.
 Among the dozen film teams at Survival Anglia, Alan Root was the only cinematographer ceded control of the edit and script.
 Alan also had the power to select his own music.
 Consequently, “Thus Spake Zarathustra” pounded under the opening shot of his balloon rising, in “Balloon Safari.”

 “Balloon Safari,” narrated by David Niven, was seen by 98 million people in 26 countries.
 After crossing the crown of Africa (Kilimanjaro tallest peak at 19,340 feet) the balloon, named “Lengai” after Ol Doinyo Lengai (Mountain of God) a volcano in Tanzania, was put out to pasture in Kenya’s Maasai Mara.
-On January 3 of 1976, near Keekorok Lodge, Alan Root piloted the inaugural flight of Balloon Safaris, Ltd. The dawn flight remains a highlight for travelers to Kenya, and inspired other balloon companies in Kenya, Tanzania and South Africa.
+In 1976, near Keekorok Lodge, Alan Root piloted the inaugural flight of Balloon Safaris, Ltd. The dawn experience is a highlight for many travelers to Kenya, and inspired other balloon companies in Kenya, Tanzania and South Africa.

 Tonight Alan Root is in Nairobi, but Joan will not sleep alone.
 A wild caracal has access to the master bedroom at Naivasha.
 A sleek big cat with tufted ears, the caracal has been cast for a Root documentary.
 It was Joan’s particular gift to acclimatize wild creatures, to diminish their fear of humans, especially the cameraman and his imposing gear.
 In a country where a cheetah sat in the passenger seat of a convertible zipping about Nairobi, or friends lived in a cage surrounded by free roaming lions, sleeping with a caracal did not raise the bar for eccentricity.
 Transported to the Serengeti, the caracal leapt skyward, struck a bird out of the air with its paw, and became a star in slow motion.
 Joan was out of frame, but back in the groove.